-eBay Dropshipping Policy UK: What's Allowed, What's Banned and How Sellers Get Caught (2026)
+eBay Dropshipping Policy UK: What's Allowed, What's Banned and the Account Risks (2026)

-eBay allows exactly one form of dropshipping: fulfilling orders directly from a wholesale supplier.
-Buying from Amazon, Argos or another marketplace after the sale and having them ship to your buyer is prohibited.
-Here is the full policy for UK sellers, how eBay spots the banned model, what it does to your account, and the compliant ways to sell without holding stock.
+eBay allows dropshipping from a wholesale supplier, but prohibits buying from another retailer or marketplace after the sale and having it ship to your buyer.
+Here is the current UK policy, the enforcement eBay publishes, and compliant ways to sell without holding stock.

 Quick answer

 Dropshipping is allowed on eBay UK only when you fulfil orders directly from a wholesale supplier.
-Listing an item and then buying it from another retailer or marketplace (Amazon, Argos, AliExpress) that ships straight to your buyer is prohibited, and eBay can remove your listings, push them down in search, restrict your account or suspend it entirely.
+Listing an item and then buying it from another retailer or marketplace (Amazon, Argos, AliExpress) that ships straight to your buyer is prohibited. eBay says action may include removing the listing, issuing a warning, restricting activity or suspending the account.
 Either way, you remain responsible for safe, on-time delivery and your buyer's overall satisfaction.

 Search "eBay dropshipping" and you'll find two completely different businesses described with the same word.
 One is a legitimate wholesale arrangement that eBay explicitly permits.
-The other is retail arbitrage with extra steps, and it is the fastest way I know to turn a healthy eBay account into a restricted one.
-This guide separates the two using eBay's published dropshipping policy and its seller standards policy, then walks through how the banned model gets detected, what enforcement actually looks like, and how to run the compliant version with numbers that stack up in GBP.
+The other is retail arbitrage with extra steps, and eBay prohibits it.
+This guide separates the two using eBay's published dropshipping policy and its seller standards policy, then separates eBay's published enforcement wording from unverified detection claims and explains how to run the compliant version with numbers that stack up in GBP.

 The rule in one minute